 - I recommend mixing all of the ingredients in a bowl, then transferring to a mug before microwaving.
 It will be much easier to mash the banana with a fork when it’s in an wide bowl.
 This will make the batter more smooth.

 - For maximum health, ensure that you are using all-natural peanut butter.
 You can check the ingredients on the package and make sure the only ingredient is peanuts.
 No need for added sugar or oil.
 Natural peanut butter will have oil on the top because it separates from the peanuts.
 Just make sure you mix this in the jar thoroughly before using the peanut butter.

 - Microwave time may vary depending on your microwave’s power.
-Start with 1.5 minutes, then pierce your mug cake with a fork.
+Start with 1 minute and 20 seconds, then pierce your mug cake with a fork.
 If you feel it needs to be cooked a bit longer, use 10 second increments until you are satisfied with the texture.
-You may need to microwave it for more than 2 minutes.
-It really just depends, so I can’t give you an exact time!
+It will also firm up a bit more as it cools before you eat it.

-- Add the maple syrup and almond milk, and mix thoroughly.
+- Add the maple syrup and peanut butter and mix thoroughly.

-- Pour batter into a mug or ramekin and microwave for 1.5 minutes (please see note about microwaving time below).
+- Pour batter into a mug or ramekin.
+Microwave for approximately 1-1½ minutes (please see note about microwaving time below).